cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 The APEX Event Specifications Guide (ESG) is a written document that contains all the details of an event.
 The ESG is used by event organizers to communicate information to venues and suppliers.
 The ESG is a three-part template that
-includes: Narrative, Schedule, Function orders.
+includes: Narrative, Schedule, and Function orders.

 This is an older document used across many engineering fields, which is not restricted to computer science, making it different from the other examples.